Aspose/apireference.aspose.com/content/sites/aspose/html/english/net/aspose.html.dom.css/icss2properties/bordertopwidth/_index.md

 ---
 ## ICSS2Properties.BorderTopWidth property

-See the border-top-width property definition in CSS2.
+This property is a shorthand property for setting 'border-top-width', 'border-right-width', 'border-bottom-width', and 'border-left-width' at the same place in the style sheet.

 ```csharp
 public string BorderTopWidth { get; set; }
 ```

-## Return Value
+### Return Value

 border-top-width property